Protests as Indianapolis police kill 3 in separate incidents

-INDIANAPOLIS (AP) — Indianapolis police faced protests Thursday after officers fatally shot two men and killed a pregnant pedestrian in three separate incidents just hours apart.
+INDIANAPOLIS (AP) — Protesters crowded the streets of Indianapolis on Thursday to voice concerns about police treatment after officers shot and killed two men and fatally struck a pregnant pedestrian in three separate incidents just hours apart.

+Officials said both men exchanged gunfire with officers, adding that the second shooting early Thursday morning could have been an ambush on police.
+Police did not have body camera or dash camera footage of either shooting.
+Both of the men were black, as were most of the protesters.

-Taylor said Thursday that he was “aware of inappropriate comments made by an IMPD detective that was broadcast live on social media during the incident.”
-He said “immediate disciplinary action” would be pursued against the detective, who was responding to the shooting and was not present when it happened.
+Taylor said Thursday that the detective was not present when the shooting happened.

-Reed’s father, Jamie Reed, said he’s seen the video of his son and was “crushed” by its contents.
+Reed’s father, Jamie Reed, said he had seen the video and was “crushed” by its contents.

 “It just shows me that we’re not really being protected and served.
 We’re being hunted,” he told reporters at Thursday’s protest.
 “My son was a great son.
 I love him to death.
 He was just a typical young adult like anybody else.
 He didn’t deserve to die like that.”